southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 To create your test bot and initialize its packages.

 1. Create the next directory for your functional test project.

    ```
    bot-functional-test
    └───test-bot
+   	└───bots
    ```

 2. Add the next files to the `test-bot` folder.